Challenges You May Encounter in Building A, D, K, A and R

 Reinforcement was identified as the second biggest challenge by webinar attendees (15%).
 The primary challenge related to Reinforcement is that it takes time and energy.
 In many of today's organizations, there are so many change efforts underway that there simply isn't the time and energy to spend on reinforcing a change.

 In addition, Reinforcement activities are often not considered during the planning phase of a project.
-Since Reinforcement activities occur after a project passes the "go live" stage, the project team has typically moved on to the next project.
+Because Reinforcement activities occur after a project passes the go-live stage, the project team has typically moved on to the next project.
 With no one in particular having the responsibility to ensure that the last project was fully implemented, Reinforcement can be neglected.
 The pace of change and change saturation make Reinforcement an afterthought.

 Tips for Addressing ADKAR Challenges